curl/everything-curl/usingcurl-uploads.md

 disabled when you're sending output to stdout, and most protocols curl support can output something even for an upload.

-Therefore, you may need to explictly redirect the downloaded data to a file (using shell redirect '>', `-o` or similar) to get the progress meter displayed for upload.
+Therefore, you may need to explicitly redirect the downloaded data to a file (using shell redirect '>', `-o` or similar) to get the progress meter displayed for upload.